 Over the past several years, both the U.S. and Canadian governments have directed that all manufacturers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been typically used in air conditioners and heat pumps for many decades.
-The recommended phase-out mandates are intended to have the HVAC industry shift to a more environmentally friendly refrigerant with a technical label R410A.
+These refrigerants have been commonly used in air conditioners and heat pumps for many decades.
+The recommended phase-out mandates are intended to have the HVAC industry shift to a more green friendly refrigerant with a technical label R410A.
 R410A has been proven to be safer for the environment.

 Current R-410A systems provide benefits to West Chester homeowners that Dry Charge units do not.
 Some of the benefits include:

 - Greater energy efficiency for comfort at a cost savings

 - Current production refrigerant solutions guaranteeing longer life and extended availability of refrigerant

 - Expanded warranty periods for more peace of mind

 - Quieter operation for a more peaceful indoor environment

 - Ozone friendly refrigerant for lower impact on the environment

 - Matched coil solutions for increased reliability and guaranteed cooling and heating performance